theresaabl/ML-maternal-health-risk/README.md

 * [Mayo Clinic](https://www.mayoclinic.org/healthy-lifestyle/pregnancy-week-by-week/in-depth/high-risk-pregnancy/art-20047012)
 * [MSD Manuals](https://www.msdmanuals.com/home/women-s-health-issues/complications-of-pregnancy/risk-factors-for-pregnancy-complications#Problems-in-a-Previous-Pregnancy_v809815)

+We look for information about the role of the health data present in our dataset on the maternal health risks during pregnancy.
+We find that hypertension (high blood pressure), diabetes (high blood sugar) and maternal age are mentioned as some of the leading risk factors.
+We look to validate these hypotheses through correlation studies.

+### Validation

+Indeed in the correlation study we find that blood sugar, blood pressure (systolic and diastolic) and age are the most correlated variables to the health risk level.

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks

 * List your business requirements and a rationale to map them to the Data Visualizations and ML tasks